ommoore/ArduinoProjects/README.md

   Elecrow smart watering system for 1-4 plants using a system of 4 capacitive moisture sensors, 4 relays and one pump.
 LCD functionality for monitoring real-time moisture readings.
 Modification of original source code.

-## SPISlaveCmdHandling
+## SPISecondary_cmdHandling
   **Description:** \
-  Arduino Mega2560 acting as SPI slave device toreceive a command byte and respond accordingly.
+  Arduino Mega2560 acting as SPI secondary device to receive a command byte and respond accordingly.
   Modified from example from: FastBit Embedded Brain Academy (Udemy) course.

-## SPISlaveRxString
+## SPISecondary_rxString
   **Description:** \
-  Arduino Mega2560 acting as SPI slave device to receive a string, or collection of bytes, from master.
+  Arduino Mega2560 acting as SPI secondary device to receive a string, or collection of bytes, from primary.
-  Modified from example from: FastBit Embedded Brain Academy (Udemy) course.
+  Modified example from: FastBit Embedded Brain Academy (Udemy) course.

-## SPISlaveUARTRxSPITx
+## SPISecondary_UARTrxSPItx
   **Description:** \
-  Arduino Mega2560 acting as SPI slave device to read Serial UART data into buffer and retransmit over SPI.
+  Arduino Mega2560 acting as SPI secondary device to read Serial UART data into buffer and retransmit over SPI.
-  Modified from example from: FastBit Embedded Brain Academy (Udemy) course.
+  Modified example from: FastBit Embedded Brain Academy (Udemy) course.

-## UARTRxString
+## UART_rxString
   **Description:** \
   Arduino Mega2560 receiving a string, or collection of bytes, over UART Serial.
-  Modified from example from: FastBit Embedded Brain Academy (Udemy) course.
+  Modified example from: FastBit Embedded Brain Academy (Udemy) course.

-## UARTTxString
+## UART_txString
   **Description:** \
   Arduino Mega2560 receiving a string over UART Serial and retransmitting with toggled case.
-  Modified from example from: FastBit Embedded Brain Academy (Udemy) course.
+  Modified example from: FastBit Embedded Brain Academy (Udemy) course.